imalchenko/devcheatsheet/README.md

 # devcheatsheet
-This is just a cheat sheet, to keep track of useful commands and basic workflows in different environments
+This is just a cheat sheet to keep track of useful commands and basic workflows in different environments